GoInterject/GoInterject.github.io/wGetStarted/L-Create-InventoryFixed.md

 ![](/images/L-Create-InventoryFix/20.png)
 <br>

-**Step 5** Save the file, and [ Update the report library ](/wGetStarted/L-Create-UpdatingReportLibrary.html) with the new file
+**Step 5** Save the file and [ Update the report library ](/wGetStarted/L-Create-UpdatingReportLibrary.html) with the new file.

 <blockquote class=lab_info>
   Do not upload this file to the Report Library if you are following the Training Labs.
+You may save the file locally, however, if you want to keep a local copy.
 </blockquote>

 ![](/images/L-Create-InventoryFix/21.png)